craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Verify that Lindsey has Outlook and OneDrive and the other apps but no option to install Office 365 apps.

 1. Sign out from the portal.
 Close Edge.

-#### Task 2: Installing Office 365 ProPlus from the Office 365 portal

 1. Open Edge.
 Browse to the **Office 365 home page** and sign in as **Amy**.